jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Mercury is the only planet whose orbit is coplanar with its equator.
+⚡<!-- FUNFACT --> Fun fact: A Czech man, Jan Honza Zampa, holds the record for drinking one liter of beer in 4.11 seconds.

 </div>